davidbwaikato/filestash-complete/filestash-ubuntu-instructions.md

     sudo apt-get install build-essential pkg-config curl gcc g++ make git

+    # Install "PEM files of CA certificates to allow SSL-based applications to check
+    # for the authenticity of SSL connections"
+    sudo apt-get install ca-certificates

+    # The following are utils are used on a running filestash server (from Dockerfile)
+    sudo apt-get install tor emacs-nox ffmpeg zip poppler-utils

+    # The following utils are used to install tinytex on Docker server image (from Dockerfile)
+    # => so needed here on host
+    sudo apt-get wget perl

 Then run the sh script (ubuntu-build-all.sh) to install filestash.
 The executable will be located at /app and the source code at
 $GOPATH/src/github.com/mickael-kerjean/filestash/